ecr007/English-World/Phrases-Vocabulary/B.md

 browse: (verb) take one’s time looking at things without necessarily wanting to buy anything.

 bargain hunt: look around for things one can buy cheaply for less than their usual price.

+banister: (noun) the structure formed by the uprights and the handrail at the side of a staircase.